HumlabLu/lucris-rs/README.md

 The web-app shows a drop-down menu with all the models installed on your system, with the one defined by `OAIMODEL` selected as default.
-If the `OAIMODEL` variable is not defined, the first available Ollama model is chosen. :w
+If the `OAIMODEL` variable is not defined, the first available Ollama model is chosen.

 ## Command-line Querying Example